asood-life/avishkaar/README.md

    <li>Email</li>
    <li>Address</li>
 </ul>
 Please note that the Roll Number holds fundamental significance for each student and cannot be shared with others.
 Hence, the portal strictly prohibits the duplication of roll numbers for multiple students.
 Furthermore, it is crucial to fill at least the Roll Number and Name of the Student.
-Other details can be updated later thorugh the Portal.<br><br>
+Other details can be updated later.<br><br>
 <img src="screenshots/add-students.png"><br><br>

 <b>UPDATE STUDENTS</b>:  If you have entered incorrect details or missed some entries, don't fret!
 The portal allows you to update student records at your convenience.
 One of its most fascinating features for smooth operation is the Search functionality.
 User can easily search for a particular student using the following fields: